The author is on a mission to find legitimate money-making opportunities to share with the world. She shares what she has learned here.

-Multi-level marketing (MLM) companies offer anyone interested a way to own a thriving business at a fraction of the cost of normal business startup.
-Some marketers involved in MLM are making 6, 7, or even 8 figures.
+Multi-level marketing (MLM) companies offer anyone interested a way to own a thriving business at a fraction of the cost of a normal business startup.
+Some marketers involved in MLM are making six, seven, or even eight figures.
 But there is a flip side.
 There are reasons that some people are nervous about getting involved in MLM.
 Here are 11 of those reasons.

 1. I Thought MLM Was a Scam